actsasrob/lircdo/README.md

 This component is written in node.js and implements the [AWS](https://aws.amazon.com/what-is-aws/) [lambda](https://aws.amazon.com/lambda/) function that is called by the Amazon Alexa service when you invoke the lircdo skill via your Alexa-enabled device.
 You invoke the skill by saying something like \*Alexa, open baba zoo\*. **NOTE: The lircdo Alexa skill has not yet been published and is not currently available to the public.
 Hopefully it will be available soon.**

-To learn more about this component navigate to the [README page](https://github.com/actsasrob/lircdo_ask/blob/master/README.md)
+To learn more about this component navigate to the [README page](https://github.com/actsasrob/lircdo_ask/blob/master/README.md).

 I recommend you start at the README page for the above component to learn about the lircdo Alexa skill and then navigate back here to learn about the lircdo server/service.

 ## lircdo server/service

 This component is implemented using a small computer(e.g. Raspberry Pi 3 Model B) residing in your home and running the lircdo service.
 The lircdo server refers to the physical hardware.
-The lircdo service refers to the lircdo sofware running on the server.
+The lircdo service refers to the lircdo application running on the server.
 The lircdo server requires additional hardware capable of emitting infrared (IR) signals.
 The lircdo server/IR emitter combination control your home audio/video (AV) equipment using IR signals. **YOU MUST BUILD THIS COMPONENT YOURSELF USING THE INSTRUCTIONS BELOW!!!**.

 You are currently reading the README page for the lircdo server/service component.